 The Energy Company Obligation (ECO) is an obligation on energy suppliers aimed at helping households cut their energy bills and reduce carbon emissions by installing energy saving measures.

-What is the “flexible eligibility” mechanism?
+How are the Council involved and what is the “flexible eligibility” mechanism?

 To ensure it meets its commitment to tackling fuel poverty, the Government extended the ECO scheme and introduced a new mechanism; enabling participating Councils to determine which households meet the criteria for support.
 This mechanism is known as "flexible eligibility".

 Which households are eligible for support?